Sumitnitrkl/NALCO-Chat_bot_New/README.md

 2. **LLM Provider Selection**: Once the PDF is processed,Select you llm provider
    - OLLAMA : Running Loccaly, You can select a model from a list of available Ollama models.
-   - OPENROUTER : using API, get API Key from `https://openrouter.ai/`
+   - Sambanova : using API, get API Key from `https://cloud.sambanova.ai/apis`

 3. **Query the Content**:
    After the processing is complete, you can ask questions based on the content of the PDF.
 The app will use the Chroma vector database to search for relevant information and generate an accurate response using the selected Ollama model.